mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 Lessons Learned
 ---

-* **If you're motivated to move a player, don't be so concerned with squeezing every last bit of value out of him.
-Get a deal done.** You may have to accept less than the "market value", but it's important to realize that market value differs from league to league.
+* **If you're motivated to move a player, get a deal done.** Don't be so concerned with squeezing every last bit of value out of him.
+You may have to accept less than the "market value", but it's important to realize that market value differs from league to league.
 A fantasy league isn't like a stock market since there are only a few potential buyers.
 * **When evaluating your past trades, be process-driven, not results-driven.** The Hopkins trade may look okay now knowing who I would've taken with those first round picks, but that doesn't mean it was a good trade.
 I should have waited until closer to the rookie draft to trade those picks away.
 * **Avoid trading for veterans before the NFL Draft**.
 Veterans rarely gain much value after the draft, but they can lose a ton of it.
 I liked Paul Richardson and Kenny Stills and likely could have gotten them for cheaper than I did had I waited until after the NFL Draft to trade for them.
 * **Have fun.** This sounds corny, but it's huge for me, especially with a relatively low-stakes dynasty team.
-Lately, I'm finding myself moving towards DFS and best ball leagues and away from the more high-maintenance redraft and dynasty leagues, but this league is still my favorite and I think that's because I'm having a lot of fun rebuilding this team.
+Lately, I'm finding myself moving more towards DFS and best ball leagues and away from the more high-maintenance, low-ROI redraft and dynasty leagues.
+However, this league is still my favorite and I think that's because I'm having a lot of fun rebuilding this team.
 If you don't enjoy owning a team, mix things up.
 Trade for a stud WR you really want to own.
 Blow your team up and rebuild.
 Do something to make it fun to own that team.